The-Ronin-Project/infx-internal-tools/README.md

     - Add content/source roots to PYTHONPATH (check both boxes)
 4. Choose Apply and OK.
 5. Restart PyCharm

+> Note that the Postman `Dev-Local` environment uses port 5000 as the initial value.
+However, [port 5000 is used by the AirPlay
+> Receiver service on Macbooks](https://developer.apple.com/forums/thread/682332) and may block the application from
+> running locally.
+Alteration of port configurations may be necessary for local testing.

 ### Running a dev server